-As most of the countries in the world, Serbia faced one of the biggest challenges in the recent history - coronavirus pandemic.
+As most of the countries in the world, Serbia faced one of the biggest challenges in the recent history - coronavirus pandemic and economic crisis caused by the confilicts in Ukraine in 2022.

-According to the latest data, COVID-19 and global slowdown has had less consequences for Serbia compared to the most Euoropean countries due to accomplished macroeconomic and financial stability, previous growth dynamic, well created fiscal space, the timly and comprehensive package of measures as well as the structure of economy.
+According to the latest data, COVID-19 and and conflicts in Ukraine has had less consequences for Serbia compared to the most Euoropean countries due to accomplished macroeconomic and financial stability, previous growth dynamic, well created fiscal space, the timly and comprehensive package of measures as well as the structure of economy.